(this is a demo site)

 (Please mention in the check for which cause you donate).

-Meet Michael—a fifth grade soccer player recently diagnosed with asthma.
-Since Michael’s mother made a doctor’s appointment when his cough lasted longer than a week, he received much needed medical treatment, and his ailment didn’t sideline him from being a normal kid.
-Before then, Michael received preventative services, such as vision and dental care and immunizations.
-Now, Michael focuses on his studies not his illness and no longer misses as much school.
+Meet Michelle—a fifth grade soccer player recently diagnosed with asthma.
+Since Michelle’s mother made a doctor’s appointment when her cough lasted longer than a week, she received much needed medical treatment, and her ailment didn’t sideline her from being a normal kid.
+Before then, Michelle received preventative services, such as vision and dental care and immunizations.
+Now, Michelle focuses on her studies not her illness and no longer misses as much school.

 Health Insurance Enrollment